-Completing a course with a passing grade "P" result in earning the units for the course.
+Completing a course with a passing grade of "P" results in earning the units for the course but does not mean that a course meets a degree requirement.
 Students who wish to request a "P" grade for an academic course should consult with their academic advisor and must follow the University's procedures identified in the Undergraduate Catalog.